lukebertram/solo-study/README.md

 ### Rails Study

-Probably just pick up the [Rails Tutorial](https://www.railstutorial.org/) where I left it on my second time through a couple months ago.
-Link to GitHub repo for my version of the [Ruby on Rails Sample Application]()
+Follow along with the [Rails Tutorial's](https://www.railstutorial.org/) creation of a Twitter clone (from chapter 3 onward).
+Link to GitHub repo for my version of the [Ruby on Rails Sample Application](https://github.com/lukebertram/sample-app).

 ## Known Bugs